livewire/livewire/docs/actions.md

 </div>
 ```

-Remember that a malicious user can call `delete` directly from a JavaScript console and pass in any parameters they'd like.
-This means that a user viewing one of their posts can delete another user's post by passing the un-owned post id to `delete()`.
+Remember that a malicious user can call `delete` directly from a JavaScript console, passing any parameters they would like to the action.
+This means that a user viewing one of their posts can delete another user's post by passing the un-owned post ID to `delete()`.

-To protected against this, we need to authorize that the user owns the post about to be deleted:
+To protect against this, we need to authorize that the user owns the post about to be deleted:

 ```php
 <?php